shree6791/mentraflow-backend/docs/DOCUMENT_UPLOAD_TESTING.md

 - The endpoint automatically extracts text from PDF, DOC, DOCX files
 - Text files are read directly
 - If `auto_ingest_on_upload=true` in user preferences (default: `true`), ingestion will start automatically in the background
-- During ingestion, summary and flashcards are also generated automatically if preferences are enabled (default: `true`)
+- During ingestion, summary, flashcards, and knowledge graph extraction are also generated automatically if preferences are enabled (default: `true` for all)

 ---